showers-and-bs/transactional-inbox/README.md

     ],
 ```

+In the example above MEM_TEST is name of the message that you have set in publishable event, the events that implement **ShouldBePublished** interface exposed by showers-and-bs/transactional-outbox.

-An event receive object of class `ShowersAndBs\TransactionalInbox\Models\IncomingMessage` as argument, see example below:
+The event receives object of class `ShowersAndBs\TransactionalInbox\Models\IncomingMessage` as argument, see example below:

 ```php
 <?php